Table of Contents

 Enter “Yes” if any of the organization's endowment funds are in the possession of and administered by related organizations.

-All related organizations are required to be reported on Schedule R. Enter “Yes” on line 3b if the organization answered “Yes” to line 3a(ii) and the organization listed all related organizations referred to on line 3a(ii) in Schedule R (Form 990).
+All related organizations are required to be reported on Schedule R (Form 990), Related Organizations and Unrelated Partnerships.
+Enter “Yes” on line 3b if the organization answered “Yes” to line 3a(ii) and the organization listed all related organizations referred to on line 3a(ii) in Schedule R.

 Complete Part VI if the organization answered “Yes” on Form 990, Part IV, line 11a, and reported an amount on Form 990, Part X, line 10a or 10b, or column (B), line 10c.
 Reporting is required if any amount other than zero is reported on those lines.

 Complete Part VII if the organization answered “Yes” on Form 990, Part IV, line 11b, or reported an amount in Form 990, Part X, column (B), line 12, that is 5% or more of the total assets reported on Form 990, Part X, column (B), line 16.